SlackBuffer/under-react/APIs/setState.md

     - > The second parameter to `setState` is an optional callback function that will be executed once `setState` is **completed** and the component is **re-rendered**.
 Generally we recommend using `componentDidUpdate` for such logic instead
 - `setState(object)`
     - This form is also asynchronous.
 Multiple call during the same circle may be batched together
-    - If you attempt to increment to increment an item quantity more than once in the same circle, that will result in the equivalent of
+    - If you attempt to increment to increment an item quantity more than once **in the same circle**, that will result in the equivalent of

         ```js
         // https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign